 22. What if I labor longer than 12 hours or 24 hours?
 Will you still be there?
 Does the price change?

-Some doulas replace that lost labor support time with a different service, like postpartum doula care, lactation support, or massage appointments.
+Some doulas replace that lost labor support time with alternative services, such as postpartum doula care, lactation support, or massage appointments.
 Other doulas refund a part of their fee.
 Understand how she handles situations like these that are beyond anyone’s control.

 24. How long will you stay with me after I give birth?